mmistakes/so-simple-theme/_posts/2013-11-07-alcohol-the-deadly-sin.md

 published: true
 ---

 Having lived in a western country for the last 5 years, maybe my views have changed on the matter.
-Or rather, they might have just been solidified.
+Then again, they might have just been solidified.

 I have no problem with the consumption of alcohol, by a non-muslim or by a muslim.
 Where I have a problem with, is intoxication and the resulting stupidity that ensues.
 And then again, that is a personal opinion.
 I am glad to be living in a country where a 'majority' of people won't moan at me for my personal opinions.